Dick Simpson (politician): Professor and political scientist

+Work for campaigns and government transitions; endorsements of candidates

 In 1979, Simpson served as an advisor on the mayoral transition team of Jane Byrne.
 He also served on the mayoral transition team of Harold Washington in 1983.
 Simpson was involved in a number of political campaigns in the 1980s, such as the campaign of Ron Sable for Simpson's former 44th Ward aldermanic seat.
-He also ran the organization I CARE (Independent Coalition Against Reagan Economics), which opposed the economic policies of President Ronald Reagan.
-Simpson endorsed Timothy C. Evans in the 1989 Chicago mayoral special election.
-Simpson was involved in Woody Bowman's campaign for Illinois Comptroller in 1990.
-Simpson also worked on both the unsuccessful 1990 Cook County State's Attorney campaign of Ray Smith and the successful 1990 campaign of Jack O'Malley for the same office.
+Simpson endorsed Timothy C. Evans in the 1989 Chicago mayoral special election, and was involved in Woody Bowman's campaign for Illinois Comptroller in 1990.
+He also worked on both the unsuccessful 1990 Democratic primary election campaign of Ray Smith for Cook County State's Attorney, and the successful general election campaign of Republican nominee Jack O'Malley in the same race.
 After the 1990 elections, Simpson served on David Orr's transition team for Cook County Clerk as well as Jack O'Malley's transition team for Cook County State's Attorney in 1990.